MCelliotG/GlamourAuraFHD-skin/README.md

 This skin has original graphics made by MCelliot_g.
 You are allowed to modify the code for personal use as long as you keep this License for the skin.

 You are NOT allowed to redistribute the skin with any modifications without the author's conscent.
-This includes both the skin code and its converters and renderers.
+The converters and renderers however can be modified and redistributed as noted.

 You are allowed and encouraged to commit changes and suggestions to github.
 Pull requests will be pulled after reviewed by the author.